Call for Participation

 c.
 Methods – Design, setting (if appropriate), patients or participants (if appropriate), interventions (if appropriate), and main outcome measurement;

 e.
 Discussion – Key conclusions with direct reference to the foundational or methodological advancement or biomedical application.

 - One additional optional page may be included as part of the formatted manuscript for figures, tables, and/or references.

-c.
-A statement that indicates that the student has received permission from an appropriate high school official to attend the AMIA 2020 Annual Symposium from November 15, 2020, through November 17, 2020, if selected.
+- A statement that indicates that the student has received permission from an appropriate high school official to attend the AMIA 2021 Annual Symposium from October 31 through November 2, 2021, if selected.

 Availability of funds from research mentor to support travel will not impact the selection process, which is entirely based on scientific merit.

-By submitting to the High School Scholars Competition, students are agreeing to participate in the AMIA 2020 Virtual Annual Symposium.
-The selected high school students will be expected to participate in the Symposium beginning Sunday, November 15, 2020, through Tuesday afternoon, November 17, 2020.
+By submitting to the High School Scholars Competition, students are agreeing to participate in the AMIA 2021 Annual Symposium.
+The selected high school students will be expected to participate in the Symposium beginning Sunday, October 31, through Tuesday afternoon, November 2, 2021.
 Attendance for the full period of time is required if selected.
-All submissions will be peer reviewed by a subset of the AMIA 2020 Scientific Program Committee and additional experts in the field.
-Decisions will be returned to the students no later than October 26, 2020.
+All submissions will be peer reviewed by a subset of the AMIA 2021 Scientific Program Committee and additional experts in the field.
+Decisions will be returned to the students on September 24, 2021.

 Select “High School Scholars” as the submission type.

 Contact Dasha Cohen at email@example.com if you have any questions or require any assistance.